keystonejs/keystone/packages/fields/README.md

 #### `adminConfig.isReadOnly`

-Fields with `isReadOnly` set to `true` will be disabled preventing users from modifying the min the Admin UI.
+Fields with `isReadOnly` set to `true` will be disabled preventing users from modifying them in the Admin UI.
 This does not affect access control and fields can still be updated via GraphQL.

 ```javascript
 keystone.createList('Post', {